x

 It is fairly common to unwind after a long and stressful day with a glass of wine.
 It can be comforting to know that there is a simple way to relieve these bad feelings.
 But when does this gravitation towards alcohol as a means to reduce anxiety become an unhealthy dependency?

-Unfortunately, the line is often blurred and many people develop an alcohol use dependency without realizing it.
+Unfortunately, the line is often blurred and many people develop an alcohol dependency without realizing it.
 Consequently, they create a potentially dangerous relationship between alcohol and anxiety that is often difficult to break.

 Types of Anxiety